New Student Housing

 Even if you are more interested in the upper-level options, still find at least one first-year option to include in your placement questionnaire.

 - 609 Emerson Hall: A co-ed hall that houses first-year students in double rooms, known best for its active lounge space and cohesive community.

-- Brannon Hall: A primarily freshman hall that commonly houses first-year student athletes.
+- Brannon Hall: A primarily first year hall that offers double rooms and single-gender floors.

 - Maurer Hall: A primarily first-year hall that contains ”Maurer Link”, a large and comfy lounge space connecting Maurer and Aldrich Hall.

 Each year, there are some open rooms in upper-level halls that are open to first-year students.
 Space in these halls will be limited, so no guarantees that you will make it in.

 - Blaisdell Hall: Blaisdell Hall is a gender-inclusive building made up of single and double rooms.

 - Bushnell Hall: Bushnell Hall is an all-female building houses approximately 80 students in single and double rooms.

 - Peet Hall: The music, art, and sub-culture hub on-campus!
 Peet is a co-ed hall made up of primarily single rooms.